 18. Transfer of rights and obligations

 19. Termination or cancellation of the agreement by the client/lessee and return of the leased property

-20.1 These Terms and Conditions and all contracts concluded with us are governed by Dutch law.
+20.1 These Terms and Conditions and all agreements concluded with us are governed by Dutch law.
 The ‘Uniform Law on the International Sale of Movable Tangible Property’, the ‘Uniform Law on the Formation of Contracts for the International Sale of Tangible Property’ and the ‘Vienna Convention 1980’ on the ‘International Sale of Movable Property’ as well as any present or future international regulations regarding the purchase of movable tangible property, the operation of which can be excluded by the parties, are hereby expressly excluded.

 20.2 To the extent permitted by law, all disputes will be submitted to the competent court in The Hague.